clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

                           text: "\U000F0045"

 ```
 The big advantage here is that whenever you need to add, for example, an extra column of buttons for a new cover, you just simply append it to the `grid_columns` variable, and add the corresponding widgets as above.
 With `STRETCH` their sizes and positions will automatically be calculated to fill in the cells, while the parent's `pad_all`, `pad_row` and `pad_column` can help with spacing between them.
-See :ref:`lvgl-cookbook-weather` further down this page for another example relying on **Grid**.
+See [Weather forecast panel]({{< ref "cookbook/lvgl#lvgl-cookbook-weather" >}}) further down this page for another example relying on **Grid**.

 {{< anchor "lvgl-cookbook-btlg" >}}

 ## ESPHome boot screen

 To display a boot image with a spinner animation which disappears automatically after a few moments or on touch of the screen you can use the *top layer*.
-The trick is to put a base :ref:`lvgl-widget-obj` full screen and child :ref:`lvgl-widget-image` widget in its middle as the last item of the widgets list, so they draw on top of all the others.
+The trick is to put a base [`image`]({{< ref "components/lvgl/widgets#lvgl-widget-image" >}}) full screen and child [`obj`]({{< ref "components/lvgl/widgets#lvgl-widget-obj" >}}) widget in its middle as the last item of the widgets list, so they draw on top of all the others.
 To make it automatically disappear afer boot, you use ESPHome's `on_boot` trigger:

 ```yaml
 esphome: